yougotwill/session-desktop/CONTRIBUTING.md

   This ensures that your changes will merge cleanly when you open your PR.
 - Be sure to add and run tests!
-- Make sure the diff between `unstable` and your branch contains only the minimal set of changes needed to implement your feature or bugfix.
+- Make sure the diff between `unstable` and your branch contains only the minimal set of changes needed to implement your feature or bug fix.
 This will make it easier for the person reviewing your code to approve the changes.
   Please do not submit a PR with commented out code or unfinished features.
 - Avoid meaningless or too-granular commits.
 If your branch contains commits like